mlibrary/about-publishing/src/content/features/university-of-michigan-press-highlights.md

 related_stories:
   - ""
 ---
-The University of Michigan Press
+The University of Michigan Press, a library-based publisher, publishes the highest quality peer-reviewed, faculty-selected scholarship in the arts, humanities, and social sciences, with particular strength in political science, performing arts, American Studies, classics and media studies.
+The Press also has vibrant lists in East Asian, African, and German studies.

+The Fall 2020 and Spring 2021 lists showcase these strengths while also